Information from the Superintendent

 WILL WE CLOSE SCHOOL IF CONDITIONS WORSEN?

+No. This year, the Connecticut State Department of Education is not allowing Remote Learning (or Virtual Learning) Days for school districts.
+All snow days will be made up at the end of the school year in June 2022.
+There will be no school learning on ‘snow days.’
 We hope that this explanation helps everyone understand the process that our district utilizes to make the best possible decision for all students and staff in our district.
+Thank you for your time and consideration.
 Let’s hope for good weather this season.
-Thank you for your time and consideration.

 Joseph P. Macary, Ed.D.